-- Implement special procedures during times of peak dealing requests.
+Implement special procedures during times of peak dealing requests.
 If on any business day, a sub-fund receives net redemption requests for more than 10% of its total net assets, the management company has the right to limit payment of redemptions so that they do not exceed 10% the sub-fund's total net assets.
 In such a case, redemption requests are processed on a pro rata basis.
-The unprocessed portion of each request will be held in queue (ahead of any requests received and accepted at a later date) and executed at the next NAV to be calculated, subject to the same limitation. - Close a sub-fund to further investment, temporarily or indefinitely, when the management company believes it is in the best interests of unitholders (such as when a sub-fund has reached the size where further growth appears likely to be detrimental to performance).
-We will notify unitholders whether the closure applies only to new investors or to further investments from existing unitholders as well. - Accept securities as payment for units, or fulfil redemption payments with securities (in-kind payments).
+The unprocessed portion of each request will be held in queue (ahead of any requests received and accepted at a later date) and executed at the next NAV to be calculated, subject to the same limitation.

+Close a sub-fund to further investment, temporarily or indefinitely, when the management company believes it is in the best interests of unitholders (such as when a subfund has reached the size where further growth appears likely to be detrimental to performance).
+We will notify unitholders whether the closure applies only to new investors or to further investments from existing unitholders as well.
+Accept securities as payment for units, or fulfil redemption payments with securities (in-kind payments).
 If you wish to request a subscription or redemption in kind, you must get advance approval from the management company.
 You must pay all costs associated with the in-kind nature of the transaction (valuation of the securities, broker fees, any required auditors' report, etc.).
 Any securities accepted as a payment in kind must be consistent with the sub-fund's investment policy, and acceptance of these securities must not cause the sub-fund to become out of compliance with the 2010 Law.
+If you receive approval for an in-kind redemption, we will seek to provide you with a selection of securities that closely or fully matches the overall composition of the sub-fund's portfolio at the time the transaction is processed.
+The management company may request that you accept securities instead of cash in fulfilment of part or all of a redemption request.
+If you agree to this, the sub-fund may provide an independent valuation report from the FCP's auditor and other documentation.
+Reduce or waive any stated minimum initial investment or sales charge for any sub-fund, investor, or request.